surajsharma/singularity/docs/features/tags-and-tag-explorer.md

 There are two ways to add tags:

-- you can add #tags just by writing them in the note
+- you can add #ref just by writing them in the note
 - another way is through [[note-properties]], as you can see at the top of this file

 ## Tag Explorer